 There is a complete block of the impulse from the atria into the ventricles.
-In this case, the ventricles spontaneously establish their own signal, usually some the sA mode originating in the AV node or AV bundle distal to the block. other pace makers cells in model of his & furking Fibers artificial pacemulier: is a long lusting rattury planted under the shin clavical bone, by surgery - we endract the subculavine vein - we push the nive of the buttomy through it -> SUC -> RA -> RV - and the end of the nive touch the open of RV - which creat so impulse / min
+In this case, the ventricles spontaneously establish their own signal, usually originating in the AV node or AV bundle distal to the block.

 There is no relation between the rhythm of the P waves and that of the QRS-T complexes because the ventricles have "escaped" from control by the atria and are beating at their own natural rate.